 Using the latest IMF projections, we estimate future exposure of urban GDP under the CCVI to illustrate the levels of financial risk.
 The 10 cities rated ‘extreme risk’ in the CCVI with the highest economic exposure to climate change in 2023 include the largest commercial centres of some of the world’s key emerging markets: Jakarta, Indonesia – US$233bn; Manila, Philippines – US$166bn; Lagos, Nigeria – US$128.5bn; Baghdad, Iraq – US$88bn; and Addis Ababa, Ethiopia – US$69bn.

 At the national level, the International Monetary Fund estimates that 8 of the top 10 fastest growing economies between 2018 and 2023 will be African countries.
-As the full effects of climate change unfold, companies investing in these markets could face a set of costly risks.
+As the full effects of urbanisation and climate change unfold, companies investing in these markets could face a set of costly risks.
 The amount of GDP in African countries exposed to ‘extreme risk’ in the CCVI will grow from US$895bn in 2018 to US$1397bn in 2023.

 This represents 48% of the entire continent’s GDP